Is Prague a great place to live as an expat?

 Yes.
 Sadly, it went from positive to negative.

-I do feel so bad about it, but people have reminded me that it’s o.k. not to like a place.
+I feel so bad about it, but people have reminded me that it’s o.k. not to like a place.
 I LOVE SO MANY PLACES IN THE WORLD!
 But after living there, Prague simple isn’t one of them.

 What is your advice for living or moving to Prague?

 Do your research.
-I think if you make a good salary and you’re not struggling days to days, you’ll enjoy it much more than I did.
+I think if you make a good salary and you’re not struggling day to day, you’ll enjoy it much more than I did.

 So, look at the cost of everything as compared to your salary.
 Will you have enough to enjoy your life?